Diwali is one time of the year when every nook and corner of the house is cleaned, upholstery is changed and the house is revamped.

 It was at that moment it hit me that while I was trying to make the house perfect, I ended up robbing the house of its sparkle.
 The sparkle which comes from the giggles of the children who live in the house and not the lights.

-My eyes were wet and I knew why, so I set to re-decorate the house and bring the sparkle back.
-And on the way these were the pointers, which my little one taught me, that I kept in mind.
+My eyes were moist and I knew why, so I set to re-decorate the house to bring the sparkle back.
+And on the way learned these zen lessons, which my little one taught me, that bring true joy!

 Lessons My Kid Taught Me This Diwali

 1. The prettiest rangoli is not the one without flaws but the one, which displays the creativity and love of your child.